arentkievits/arentkievits/README.md

 - 👋 Hi, I’m @arentkievits
-- 👀 I’m a PhD candidate interested in electron microscopy!
+- 👀 I’m a PhD candidate interested in large-scale volume electron microscopy!
-- 🌱 I’m currently learning how to do image segmentation in `napari`!
+- 🌱 I’m currently learning how to write proper documentation!
 - 💞️ I’m open to collaborate!
-Currently I am developing software to analyze thousands of electron microscopy images from a multibeam scanning electron microscope!
+We are developing software to make 3D reconstructions from large amounts of 2D electron microscopy images originating from our novel multibeam electron microscope, FAST-EM.
 - 📫 How to reach me: A.J.Kievits@tudelft.nl